api-platform/docs/core/content-negotiation.md

 ## Enabling Additional Formats On a Specific Resource/Operation

-Since Api-platform 2.3, support for specific formats can also be added at resource or operation level, using the `formats` attribute.
+Support for specific formats can also be added at resource or operation level, using the `formats` attribute.

 ```php
 <?php